danyeaw/danyeaw.github.io/posts/github-actions-automate-your-python-development-workflow.md

 The last two steps of the linting job are using the `run` keyword.
 Here I am defining commands to execute that aren't covered by an Action.
-As I mentioned earlier, I am using pre-commit to run Black over the project and check that the code formatting is correct.
+As I mentioned earlier, I am using pre-commit to run Black over the project and check the code formatting is correct.
 I have this broken up in to two steps:

 1. Install Dependencies - installs pre-commit, and the pre-commit hook environments